api7/apisix-mesh-agent/docs/etcdv3-api-mimicking.md

 so [gRPC](https://grpc.io/) will be chosen as the protocol.
 However, Apache APISIX relies on HTTP restful APIs, which supported by the [gRPC-Gateway](https://grpc-ecosystem.github.io/grpc-gateway/), so it's also required for apisix-mesh-agent.

+Since this solution is exclusive for Apache APISIX, addressable key formats are also fixed, basically key should be like:

+- `/apisix/routes/{id}`
+- `/apisix/upstreams/{id}`

 ## Data Source

 Although apisix-mesh-agent mimics the ETCD v3 API, it doesn't inherit the persistence of ETCD.